Decoupling AMR & Light AGV Networks:

 Reshaping Resilient Telemetry and Control

-Ditch high-risk centralized gateways.
-Adopt a distributed modular design for millisecond-level 802.11r roaming, reducing network-related downtime by up to 80%.
+Remove high-risk centralized gateways.
+Develop a distributed modular architecture for millisecond 802.11r roaming with 4G cellular failover, cutting network-related downtime by up to 80%.

 Single Point of Failure